omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 The rest of template variables will be substituted into the template.

-Specific wizard dialogs will also define extra variables for use in the templates, e.g. the wizard types that create a single file will put the `newFileName` variable into the context.
+Specific wizard dialogs will also define extra variables for use in the templates, e.g. the wizard type that creates a simulation with all required files will put the `simulationName` variable into the context.
 To see all defined variables, check the Appendix.

 TIP: The "New Wizard" wizard in the IDE provides you with more than a handful of